You’re Not Alone: Building a Strong Support System

 Hi, I’m Dr. Dave, a board certified psychiatrist.

-Possibly the most important thing I’ll say is that you need to ask for help.
-Ask for help, I’m going to say it again.
-It is a cornerstone of treatment for bipolar I to have a strong support system around you.
 Sometimes bipolar I can frustrate, confuse, confound, leave everybody involved feeling helpless, sometimes even hopeless.
 By prioritizing self care, on the other hand, loved ones will be more helpful in the long run, and those experiencing bipolar I will feel more supported.

 Now, here are some ways for patients and their friends and family to work together.